pdehaye/pdehaye.github.io/posts/openedxuniversities-conference-in-washington-dc-at-gwu.rst

 On November 11 2015, I gave a talk at the OpenEdX Universities conference at George Washington University in Washington DC.
 The tile was "Educators as pathetic dots -- Why we need collaborative models in education".

-The talk was filmed, here is a stream of the slides (separate stream of me talking to follow).
+The talk was filmed.
+You can access it as a dual video stream `here <http://go.gwu.edu/openedx>`_ (Session 4), or below as an embedded YouTube of just the slides.

 .. raw:: html